-Steelers dominate early, hold off Titans for 27-24 win
+Steelers Dominate Early, Hold Off Titans For 27-24 Win

 Benny Snell Jr. added a 1-yard TD run, and Ray-Ray McCloud set up a touchdown with a 57-yard punt return.
 Pittsburgh scored at least 26 points for a sixth straight game to tie a stretch in 2015 for the longest in franchise history.

-The Steelers were without cornerback Mike Hilton, one of their best blitzers, not that the NFL's No. 2 defence in both yards and points allowed missed him.
-Pittsburgh outgained Tennessee 362-292 and held the NFL's second-best scoring offence under 31 points for the first time since the opening week of the season.
+The Steelers were without cornerback Mike Hilton, one of their best blitzers, not that the NFL’s No. 2 defense in both yards and points allowed missed him.
+Pittsburgh outgained Tennessee 362-292 and held the NFL’s second-best scoring offense under 31 points for the first time since the opening week of the season.

 But the Titans had won four of their first five by rallying in the final two minutes of regulation or overtime, and they scored 17 straight to pull to 27-24.